Pascal-Kueng/AlgorithmV2/README.md

 # AlgorithmV2
-Algorithm for Time and Ties Project
+Updated Algorithm for Time and Ties Project

 ## Complete System Summary (new algorithm)